grafeas/kritis/docs/resources.md

 |                                           | HIGH  | Allow Containers with Low, Medium & High  unpatchaable vulnerabilities. |
 |                                           | ALLOW_ALL | Allow all unpatchable vulnerabilities.  |
 |                                           | BLOCK_ALL | Block all unpatchable vulnerabilities except listed in allowlist. |

+### Image Security Policy Behavior
+An Image Security Policy will evaluate an image based on vulnerability policy specified in `packageVulnerabilityPolicy`.

+If the `attestationAuthorityName` field is specified in ISP with a non-empty value, ISP decision based on `packageVulnerabilityPolicy` will create an attestation for the specified attestation authority.
+The attestation will serve as a cache for fast decision next time.

 ## AttestationAuthority CRD